cocogitto/cocogitto-action/README.md

 Note that you probably want to set the `git-user` and `git-user-email` options to override the default the git signature for the release commit.
 If you are not familiar with how cocogitto perform release, you might want to read the [auto bump](https://github.com/oknozor/cocogitto#auto-bump) and [hook](https://github.com/oknozor/cocogitto#auto-bump) sections on cocogitto's documentation.

+## Post step run

+Once the step is finished cocogitto's binary will be available in your path.

 ##  Reference